paul-heyse/Medical_KG_rev/docs/guides/orchestration-pipelines.md

 - **Topology YAML** – Pipelines are described in `config/orchestration/pipelines/*.yaml`.
 Each stage lists `name`, `type`, optional `policy`, dependencies, and a free-form `config` block.
-Gates define resume conditions, e.g., `pdf_ir_ready=true` for two-phase PDF ingestion.
-  Refer to [`pdf-two-phase-gate.md`](./pdf-two-phase-gate.md) for a walkthrough of the MinerU-controlled PDF pipeline.
+  Gate stages add a `gate` reference that points to a named entry in the `gates:` section.
+Gate definitions declare the ledger conditions, timeout, polling interval, and resume stage for two-phase execution.
+- **Plugins** – Pipeline files may include a `plugins` section with `medical_kg.orchestration.stages` callables.
+Each callable returns one or more `StageRegistration` objects, allowing pipelines to opt into custom stage implementations without mutating the global registry.
+- **Metadata overrides** – Use the per-stage `metadata_overrides` block to tweak registry metadata (state keys, descriptions, dependencies) without defining a new plugin.
+Overrides are applied at job build time and leave the global registration untouched.
 - **Resilience policies** – `config/orchestration/resilience.yaml` contains
   shared retry, circuit breaker, and rate limiting definitions.
 The runtime loads these into Tenacity, PyBreaker, and aiolimiter objects.